 The best recipe for good sex is when a couple can connect through conversation and tender touch, however, when a sexual rapport is becoming a "demanding pleasuring" it is essential to review it.
-Intimacy is not only sexual closeness, intimacy can be found in many aspects of our relationships, if we really pay attention to our partner needs we can find out about what it really makes them responsive to our attentions, and reciprocate them.
+Intimacy is not only sexual closeness, but intimacy can also be found in many aspects of our relationships, if we really pay attention to our partner needs, we can find out about what it really makes them responsive to our attention, and reciprocate them.

 Let us discover the power of touch as an expression of love, to convey emotions and thoughts to our partner.
 Touch can be a back massage, holding hands, a stroke of the hair.
 Asking your partner what do they request more often, what do they complaint about, how your partner express their love to you?
 Find out about each other Love Languages: Words of Affirmation, Receiving Gifts, Physical Touch, Acts of Service, Quality Time.